kmadathil/hothand/README.md

 hothand simulates a series of basketball shooters who hit/miss their target at random with a defined probability.
 Given a pseudo-hot-hand (simulated as a series of shooters on the left of the current shooter all hitting), we compute the probability of the current shooter hitting.

 In Miller's formulation (as in the above tweet), the answer is not 50%!
 That is an interesting result.
-Using this simulator, we see that his calculations are right (as we'd expect).
+Using this simulator, we can verify those calculations.
+Seeing is believing!

 We can also see that in a *different* formulation, the answer does become 50% as we'd expect.
 If we sample over all possible shooting streaks of at least 3 - by using an ensemble average, rather than an average of per iteration averages, we do get 50%.
 It's thus important to think of which way sampling happens in real life situations that are analogous to the hot hand problem.